JimColl/clusteR/README.md

 2) Select a csv or a shapefile, enter the LAT LON and EPSG fields as necessary.
 Replace spaces with .
 3) and hit run!

 To "uninstall", just delete the folder.
-Pandoc is also installed, and may be removed through the _add or remove programs_ system dialog via windows.
+Pandoc and PhantomJS are also installed, and may be removed through the _add or remove programs_ system dialog and the user/AppData/Roaming folder respectively.

 **Known bugs:**